Erik-Mfa/virtual-card/README.md

 ## Online APP

-I also hosted my application on a platform called Railway<br>
+I also hosted my application in a platform called Railway<br>
-The app is going to be online sometimes, might check ;) https://virtual-card-production.up.railway.app/
+The app is going to be online sometimes, might check ;)<br>
+https://virtual-card-production.up.railway.app/